Oxnead: Oxnead Hall

 The house was originally built for Sir Clement around 1580, but was remodelled by Nicholas Stone, for Sir William Paston, between 1631 and 1632.
 At its zenith the house had seventy-nine rooms, but under the Earls of Yarmouth it declined until by 1744 it was described as ruinous.

 A two-storey service wing, with mullioned and transomed windows, is all that remains of this Hall.
 Pevsner comments that the west front 'displays a nice pedimented doorway and a moulded platband between the floors.'
 A nineteenth-century extension has been added and the Hall is occupied.
+In the 1990s and 2000s, a neo-Elizabethan block was added to the south, on the site of part of the earlier hall; formal gardens have also been created in evocation of what might have existed around 1600.

 Nothing remains of the garden statuary installed by Nicholas Stone, though his Hercules, originally from Oxnead, can be seen in the Orangery at Blickling Hall.
 Blickling, in its parterre, also has a sixteenth- or early seventeenth-century fountain, consisting of a basin on a base, bought from Oxnead in 1732.

 On 21 August 2016 the gardens were opened to the public in aid of charity.